 For details about tuition fees for full-time courses please see Course Fees.

-London Studio Centre is delighted to confirm that it continues to have been successfully awarded Specific Course designation for the 2017/18 academic year (new and continuing students).
+London Studio Centre is delighted to confirm that it continues to have been successfully awarded Specific Course designation for the remainder of 2017/18 academic year and the 2018/19 academic year (new and continuing students).
 Courses at alternative providers (including London Studio Centre) are designated each year by the Department for Education.
 Please visit http://www.hefce.ac.uk/reg/desig/cdforstudents/ for more information.

-In addition, LSC has been confirmed as an eligible provider for TEF Year One.
+LSC applied for the Teaching Excellence Framework (Year Two), gaining a Silver Award in June 2017.
 As such it is eligible to increase the maximum fee loan in line with forecast inflation (2.8%) for the academic year 2017/18.
 Therefore the Tuition Fee Loan available to new and continuing students will rise from £6,000 to £6,165 this September.
-For further details see: http://www.gov.uk/government/publications/teaching-excellence-framework-year-1-list-of-eligible-providers
+For further details see: http://www.gov.uk/government/publications/teaching-excellence-framework-year-1-list-of-eligible-providers and Validation and Accreditation.

 New EU Students:

-Minister for State for Universities and Science, Jo Johnson has confirmed EU nationals who intend to begin studying from 2017/18 will continue to be eligible for student support for the duration of their study.
-For further information please see this link: http://www.slc.co.uk/media/latest-news/eu-nationals-and-student-finance-in-england.aspx
+The Government has confirmed EU nationals who intend to begin studying from 2018/19 will continue to be eligible for student support for the duration of their study.
+For further information please see this link: https://www.gov.uk/government/news/government-confirms-funding-for-eu-students-for-2018-to-2019

 The following list sets out the support available to different groups of students (click on each one to show/hide information):